mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 present generation how to live and struggled against great odds to ensure the survival of the species.
-This is true throughout all of K’kree history – most families have favoured ancestors they particularly venerate but respect all those who came before, right back to the dawn of K’kree civilization.
+This is true throughout all of K’kree history – most families have favored ancestors they particularly venerate but respect all those who came before, right back to the dawn of K’kree civilization.